tabletoptools/Hawthorne-Docs/hawthorne/homebrew.md

 **Weapon (Any)**
 *T2*

 This bejeweled charm in the shape of a weapon can be fashionably worn as jewelry.
-While holding the charm you may speak the command word to grow the charm to a full size version of the weapon.
-While holding the charm you may  use a bonus action to return the weapons to normal size.
-While they are jewelry they detect as non-magical to  the  Detect Magic spell.
+While holding the charm, as a bonus action, you can speak the command word to grow the charm to a full size version of the weapon or to return the weapon to normal size.
+While in its jewelry form, it appears as non-magical to the *detect magic* spell.

 ***